baldurbjarnason/this-is-not-a-book/Transmedia/Unchapters.md

 about a man how cannot remember who he is.
 Eric Sanderson suffers from a recurring fugue state brought on by his encounters with a conceptual Ludovician shark.
-That the book is an extraordinary piece of writing should go without saying - it is - what is more useful here is the way Hall extended the narrative out of the confines of the textual object itself.
-The book comprises 36 chapters and can be read (and deciphered - this is a cousin to Danielewski’s *House of Leaves*) within the written and visual text alone.
+That the book is an extraordinary piece of writing should go without saying—it is—what is more useful here is the way Hall extended the narrative out of the confines of the textual object itself.
+The book comprises 36 chapters and can be read (and deciphered; this is a cousin to Danielewski’s *House of Leaves*) within the written and visual text alone.
 Hall conceived of the work as a larger thing though, and 36 unchapters exist outside of the central text.
 From the horse’s mouth: